jeremytammik/gamerule/README.md

 # gamerule

-Rules for a couple of games I like
+Rules for a couple of games I like.